On

 Professor Mely CABALLERO-ANTHONY, Rajaratnam School of International Studies

-Dr Mely Caballero-Anthony is a Professor of International Relations and holds the President’s Chair for International Relations and Security Studies.
 She is also Head of the Centre for Non-Traditional Security (NTS) Studies at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
 Professor Caballero-Anthony’s research interests include regionalism and multilateralism in Asia-Pacific, human security and non-traditional security, nuclear security, conflict prevention and global governance.
 She has published extensively on a broad range of security issues in Asia-Pacific in peer-reviewed journals and international academic press.
 Her latest books, both single-authored and co-edited, include: Negotiating Governance on Non-Traditional Security in Southeast Asia and Beyond (New York: Columbia University Press, 2018), An Introduction to Non-Traditional Security Studies (London: SAGE Publications Ltd, 2016), Asia on the Move (Japan: JCIE, 2015), and Human Security and Climate Change (London: Routledge, 2014).
 Professor Cabellero-Anthony has also served as the Secretary-General of the Consortium on Non-Traditional Security Studies in Asia since 2008.
 She is currently a member of the Asia-Pacific Leadership Network on Nuclear Non-Proliferation (APLN).

 HE Dr Chanborey CHEUNBORAN, Ambassador of Cambodia to Australia